nkuehnle/nkuehnle.github.io/_publications/2023-05-01-cell-death-differentiation.md

 date: 2023-05-01
 venue: 'Cell Death and Differentation'
 paperurl: 'https://www.nature.com/articles/s41418-023-01133-0'
-citation: 'Kuehnle N, Osbourn S, Liang Z, Manzano M, and Gottwein E. (2023). &quot;CRISPR screens identify novel regulators of cFLIP dependency and ligand-independent, TRAIL-R1-mediated cell death.&quot; <i>Cell Death and Differentation</i>.
+citation: '<b>Kuehnle N</b>, Osbourn S, Liang Z, Manzano M, and Gottwein E. (2023). &quot;CRISPR screens identify novel regulators of cFLIP dependency and ligand-independent, TRAIL-R1-mediated cell death.&quot; <i>Cell Death and Differentation</i>.
 30, 1221–1234.'
 ---
 ## Overview
 Part of my dissertation "The Role of FLICE-Inhibitory Proteins in Primary Effusion Lymphoma (PEL)."
 This paper is published in the prestigious journal Cell Death & Differentiation -- the first and current top journal specific to the vast and important field of cell death.
 Notably, this paper was selected for the "CDDpress Monthly Reader's Choice."
 CDDpress is amalgamation of three cell death journals published under a collective arm of the world-renowned Nature Publishing Group.